rickstaa/stable-learning-control/docs/source/control/control_utils.rst

 Environment Found
 -----------------

-:mlc:`Machine Learning Control <>` ships with an evaluation utility that can be used to check a trained policy's performance.
+MLC ships with an evaluation utility that can be used to check a trained policy's performance.
 For cases where the environment is successfully saved alongside the agent, it's a cinch to watch the trained agent act in the environment using:

 .. parsed-literal::